emmanuel/clockwork_mango/README.txt

   nine_to_five = Clockwork { |c| c.hour(9..17) }
   this_year    = Clockwork { |c| c.year(Time.now.year) }

-Single value assertions and ranges are not terribly useful on their own, so they can be composed into (arbitrarily complex) expressions using the set operations &, |, and -.
+Single value assertions and ranges are only mildly useful on their own, so they can be composed into (arbitrarily complex) expressions using the set operations &, |, and -.
  * Intersections (created with "&") match when _all_ of their members match.
  * Unions (created with "|") match when _any_ of their members match.
- * Differences (created with "-") match when the first Expression (receiver) matches, and the second expression (argument) does not.
+ * Differences (created with "-") match when the first Predicate (receiver) matches, and the second expression (argument) does not.

   now = Time.now